 • 1 ½ tablespoons (10 g) breadcrumbs (homemade or store-bought)

-• 1 medium garlic clove crushed
+• 1 medium garlic clove crushed or grated

 • ¾ teaspoon ground cumin

-• ¾ teaspoon sumac optional
+• ¾ teaspoon sumac

 • ¾ teaspoon kosher salt

-• ½ cup (75 g) pomegranate seeds plus more to serve
+• ½ cup (75 g) pomegranate seeds plus more to garnish

-• chopped flat-leaf parsley to serve
+• chopped flat-leaf parsley to garnish

 INSTRUCTIONS